ovh/docs/pages/platform/databases/mirrormaker_01_capabilities/guide.en-gb.md

 ---
-title: Kafka - Capabilities and Limitations
+title: Kafka MirrorMaker - Capabilities and Limitations
-slug: kafka/capabilities
+slug: mirrormaker/capabilities
-excerpt: Discover the capabilities and limitations of Public Cloud Databases for Kafka
+excerpt: Discover the capabilities and limitations of Public Cloud Databases for Kafka MirrorMaker
-section: Kafka
+section: MirrorMaker
 order: 1
 ---

-**Last updated December 13<sup>th</sup>, 2021**
+**Last updated December 15<sup>th</sup>, 2021**

 ## Objective

-This page provides the technical capabilities and limitations of the Public Cloud Databases for Kafka offer.
+This page provides the technical capabilities and limitations of the Public Cloud Databases for Kafka MirrorMaker offer.
 We improve our offers continuously.
 You can follow and submit ideas to add to our roadmap at <https://github.com/ovh/public-cloud-roadmap/projects/2>.

 ## BETA phase